xAPPO/MQTT/README.md

   publish_attributes: true

-Include the following in your automations.yaml or if you dont use one then in configuration.yaml This enables bidirectional control via statestream
+Include the following in your automations.yaml or if you don't use one then in configuration.yaml This enables bidirectional control via statestream